Chart Color Schemes

 Infrastructure

-Gray has limited levels of nearby infrastructure activity, ranking in the 9thth percentile nationally
+Gray has emerging levels of nearby infrastructure activity, ranking in the 20thth percentile nationally

-No changes can influence a region's performance more than modifications to local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified zero projects that are expected to impact this area.
+No changes can influence a region's performance more than alterations to local infrastructure, major projects, and planning initiatives.
+Zero projects have been identified by AreaSearch that could potentially impact the area.
 Key projects include Darwin Light Rail Stage 1, Hudson Creek Power Station, Marine Industry Park, and Darwin Corporate Park, with the following list detailing those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.